jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 >
 > __---Robert.A Heinlein, La línea de la vida__

-> The intensity of every astonishment gradually wear off; the human mind, by the sheer effect of repetition and habit, gradually becomes accustomed to the strangest and least familiar ideas
+> The intensity of every astonishment gradually wear off; the human mind, by the sheer effect of repetition and habit, gradually becomes accustomed to the strangest and least familiar ideas.
 >
 > __--- Milic Capek, The philosophical impact of contemporary physics__